-IAble permits the transfer of ownership of Account assets only to Eligible Individuals that are Siblings.
-This transfer of ownership of Account assets may occur during the Account Owner's lifetime or upon the Account Owner's death to a Successor Account Owner who was designated during the Account Owner's lifetime.
-Before transferring ownership of Account assets or designating a Successor Account Owner, Account Owners and Authorized Individuals should review the Plan Disclosure Statement and consult tax and legal advisor regarding the application of Applicable Law to a particular situation.
+The Plan permits the transfer of ownership of the Account assets to Sibling and non-Sibling Eligible Individuals during the Account Owner's lifetime or upon the Account Owner's death to a Successor Account Owner who was designated during the Account Owner's lifetime.
+If the new Account Owner or Successor Account Owner is not a Sibling, then the transfer of assets from an Account to a non-Sibling Eligible Individual will count as a Non-Qualified Withdrawal and may generate negative consequences.
+Before transferring ownership of Account assets or designating a Successor Account Owner, Account Owners and Authorized Individuals should review the Plan Disclosure Statement and consult tax and legal advisors regarding the application of Applicable Law to a particular situation.
 No other Account ownership transfers are permitted under the Plan.

-IOWA STATE TAX CONSIDERATIONS
+NORTH CAROLINA STATE TAX CONSIDERATIONS

 General.
-The lowa state tax consequences associated with an investment in IAble can be complex.
+The North Carolina state tax consequences of an investment in NC ABLE can be complex.
 This discussion is by no means exhaustive and is not meant as tax advice.
-Before investing, you should consult a tax advisor regarding the application of tax laws to your particular circumstances.
+You should consult a tax advisor about the application of tax laws relative to your particular circumstances.